-So what’s advanced vocabulary?
-Advanced vocabulary are words that belong in those boxes that are a bit emptier than the others, the ones that need to be filled with more words.
-Or maybe these words are even better suited for completely empty boxes.
 These are words you don’t use everyday.
-That’s why they’re advanced—they’re often very specific, obscure or technical.
+They’re often very specific, obscure or technical.
 You have to put forth a bit more effort to learn them.

 But it’s worth it!

-After learning these guys and adding your own advanced Spanish vocabulary to the list, you’ll grow your vocabulary enormously and expand the scope of your Spanish knowledge.
-You’ll improve your comprehension and be able to describe things in better detail.
+After learning these guys, you’ll grow your vocabulary enormously and expand the scope of your Spanish knowledge.
+You’ll improve your comprehension and be able to describe things in greater detail.

 Now, I like to think that I know my way around a toolbox, but when my husband told me I had to assemble the cute, new coffee table…well, all of a sudden a drill was a complicated device.
 I couldn’t even imagine going into a hardware store and navigating all those options in Spanish!